AdamBlance/gltf-nostd/README.md

 ---

+An absolute butchering of the `gltf` crate which allows it to be used (with limited functionality) in `no_std` environments.

+---

 This crate is intended to load [glTF 2.0](https://www.khronos.org/gltf), a file format designed for the efficient transmission of 3D assets.

 `rustc` version 1.61 or above is required.